michaelneuper/librejack/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
-* [Java](https://www.java.com/en/download/) installed on your system
+Before you begin, ensure you have [Java](https://www.java.com/en/download/) installed on your system.
-* Have a Windows/Linux/Mac machine

 ## Installing *librejack*

-Download and run the `.jar ` file from the [releases tab](https://github.com/michaelneuper/librejack/releases)
+- Download the `.zip ` or `.tar.gz` file from the [releases tab](https://github.com/michaelneuper/librejack/releases).
+- Extract all the files.
+- Run the `librejack.jar` file (make sure it is in the same directory as the `lib` folder).

+## Documentation

+Documentation for the source code can be found [here](https://michaelneuper.github.io/librejack/)

 ## Directories
-+ `db` constains databases
+- `db` constains databases.
-+ `dist` constains javadoc
-+ `docs` contains documentation about the program
+- `docs` contains documentation.
+- `lib` contains external libraries.
-+ `nbproject` contains netbeans metadata about the project
+- `nbproject` contains netbeans metadata.
-+ `src` contains the source files
+- `src` contains the source files.

 ## License